2019 SoM CV Template and Guidelines are below

 Once you have made the decision to apply for promotion and/or tenure, the first step is to complete a Registration Form in RedCap.
 In 2019, registration will open on March 4 and will end May 1.

-One of the most important pieces of your application is your School of Medicine CV.
+One major document for your application is the School of Medicine formatted CV.
 Please document it thoroughly.

 SoM CV Template: The CV should include your full academic career including all activity from post graduate education through current day.

 SoM CV Guidelines: These guidelines provide explanations and examples for completing your CV.

 Ask a colleague for feedback on your CV.
 Once you feel that your CV is complete and a colleague or mentor has reviewed it, please contact Faculty Affairs and Development for an additional review!
 We would be happy to meet with you!

 All faculty careers are vastly different which makes it difficult to give a standardized number of publications, teaching evaluations or grants needed for an application.
 The APT Committee Members are aware of these differences so each application is reviewed individually and thoroughly.
 Please use the Application Folder Guide to assist you with the materials needed and where to upload within your SharePoint folder.
 (SharePoint folders will be available after May 1.)